-Symptoms of Crohn’s disease
+Common symptoms of Crohn’s disease include:

 Other symptoms may include: